salomaoalves/salomaoalves.github.io/language.md

 ## Julia
- > Is a high-level, general-purpose dynamic programming language, most commonly used for numerical analysis and computational science.
+ > Is a high-level, general-purpose dynamic programming language, most commonly used for numerical analysis and computational science

 A fast compiled language like C but with a wide array of programming skills from languages like Lisp, Python, Ruby, R and Matlab.\
 Use LLVM low-level virtual machines, to compile the program right down to the machine code level.